-- a) Following the Exchange making the technology available and within a reasonable time after the receipt of notice from the Exchange about the technology, and determination of its compatibility with Contractor's system, the Contractor shall prominently display the subsidy calculator on its website; - b) Educate its agents on Contractor's QHPs offered in the Exchange, work with the Exchange to efficiently educate its Agents and brokers about the Exchange's individual and small group marketplaces and inform Agents that a prospective Enrollee's health status is irrelevant to advice provided with respect to health plan selection other than informing individuals about their estimated out-of- pocket costs;

-- c) Provide education and awareness regarding eligibility for Federal tax credits, plan offerings and benefits available through the Exchange in connection with any applicable outreach to Contractor's existing members, as mutually agreed; - d) Cooperate with the Exchange to develop and implement an Enrollee retention plan; - e) Submit to the Exchange a marketing plan at least thirty (30) days prior to Open Enrollment that details the anticipated budget, objectives, strategy, creative messaging and ad placement by medium promoting acquisition activities.
-Marketing plans for Retention and Renewal efforts should be submitted to the Exchange within thirty (30) days after Open Enrollment begins; - f) Submit to the Exchange annual actualized spend amounts for: (1) OEP within thirty (30) days after OEP closes, and (2) SEP for the calendar year, thirty (30) days after the calendar year ends, and (3) for retention and renewal, thirty (30) days after OEP begins.
-The Exchange shall treat as confidential consistent with Section 1.4.1; and - g) Have successfully tested interfaces with the Exchange's eligibility and enrollment system, or be prepared to complete successful interface tests by dates established by the Exchange.
+- a) Educate its Agents on Contractor's QHPs offered in the Exchange, work with the Exchange to efficiently educate its Agents and brokers about the Exchange's small group marketplace and inform Agents that a prospective Enrollee's health status is irrelevant to advice provided with respect to health plan selection other than informing individuals about their estimated out-ofpocket costs; - b) Cooperate with the Exchange to develop and implement an Enrollee retention plan; - c) Submit to the Exchange a marketing plan at least thirty (30) days prior to Open Enrollment that details the anticipated budget, objectives, strategy, creative messaging and ad placement by medium promoting acquisition activities.
+Marketing plans for Retention and Renewal efforts should be submitted to the Exchange within thirty (30) days after Open Enrollment begins; - d) Submit to the Exchange annual actualized spend amounts for: (1) OEP within thirty (30) days after OEP closes, and (2) SEP for the calendar year, thirty (30) days after the calendar year ends, and (3) for retention and renewal, thirty (30) days after OEP begins.
+The Exchange shall treat as confidential consistent with Section 1.4.1; and - e) Have successfully tested interfaces with the Exchange's eligibility and enrollment system, or be prepared to complete successful interface tests by dates established by the Exchange.

-2.5 Enrollee Materials and Branding Documents
+2.4 Enrollee Materials and Branding Documents

 - a) Exchange Logo.
 Contractor shall include the Exchange logo on premium invoices, ID cards and Enrollee termination notices.
 The Contractor shall include the Exchange logo and other information in notices and other materials based upon the mutual agreement of the Exchange and Contractor as to which materials should include the Exchange logo.
 Contractor shall comply with the Exchange co-branding requirements related to the format and use of the Exchange logo as outlined in the Covered California Brand Style Guide.
 The Exchange shall make the updated Brand Style Guide available to Contractor online and notify Contractor when updates are made. - b) Cobranded Marketing Materials.
 Contractor must submit all cobranded marketing materials for review and approval to Covered California prior to release.
 Contractor shall allow at least ten (10) business days from the date of the request for Covered California to review any materials submitted. - c) Enrollee Materials.
 Upon request, Contractor shall provide the Exchange with at least one (1) copy, unless otherwise specified, of any information Contractor intends to send or make available to all the Exchange Enrollees, including, but not limited to, Evidence of Coverage and disclosure forms, enrollee newsletters, new enrollee materials, health education materials, and special announcements.
 The materials provided to the Exchange under this Section will not require prior-approval by the Exchange before the Contractor distributes such materials; provided, however, that Contractor shall duly evaluate any changes proposed by the Exchange with respect to such materials.
-Contractor shall maintain an electronic file that is open to the

-Exchange, or email all enrollee materials to the Exchange.
+Contractor shall maintain an electronic file that is open to the Exchange, or email all enrollee materials to the Exchange.
 Such files shall be accessible by the Exchange as required by applicable laws, rules and regulations and as otherwise mutually agreed upon by the parties.